joshcanhelp/josh-to-11/content/md/post/258-improvement-as-experimentation.md

 My point of all this is not to tell you what I did so you can try the same.
 My point is that seeing your attempts as failed experiments rather than ways that you have failed gives you permission to not only try again without shame but to abandon the methods and techniques and diets and exercises and foods that have failed you.

 If you can’t choose a carrot over candy, it’s the carrot that failed.
 If you can’t save your money for a vacation because you keep buying clothes, it’s the vacation that failed.
-If you can’t stop smoking despite a persistant cough, it’s the cough that failed.
+If you can’t stop smoking despite a persistent cough, it’s the cough that failed.

 If the motivation you keep in your mind for the things you want to change does not produce the change that you want, then the motivation has failed.
 Unless the conditions change, your experiment will produce the same outcome.
 Write down your conclusions, think up another hypothesis, and try something new.